 Closures, Cancellations and Service Modifications:

 - The City is conducting necessary meetings virtually and in-person.
 You can find all the meeting agendas and information on accessing the meetings here.

-- There have been numerous security problems in opening up meetings for anyone to “enter” a virtual meeting.
-The City has developed a specific process in order to allow the public to provide comments, while also making sure that the meeting is conducted appropriately.
-More information on public comment is available here.
+- The City has developed a specific process in order to allow the public to provide comments virtually, for those who do not want to attend in person.
+More information on virtual public comment is available here.

 - City buildings are currently open to the public.

 - Prior to entering any City building, please review the following: